 Wonderchat's Starter is $29/month (billed monthly) or $25/month annually.
 The credit system: 1,000 credits/month, where each message exchange uses a variable credit amount depending on response length.
 For short FAQ answers — "what does your Pro tier include?", "do you have a free trial?" — you'll comfortably get 600-800 actual user exchanges from 1,000 credits.
 For long multi-paragraph responses, credits burn faster.

 Wonderchat supports URL crawl and file uploads, monthly data sync to re-crawl sources, and basic lead collection.
 It runs GPT-4o at the entry tier.
-The permanent free tier gives 20 message credits/month — meaningful for testing, not for production.
+The no-card preview gives 20 message credits/month — meaningful for testing, not for production.
 The $29/month Starter is solid for basic website chatbots but the credit math is something you should model against your expected traffic before committing.

 Pricing confirmed from wonderchat.io/pricing, 2026-05-18.